 Emergency shelter near treeline

 From Barr Camp to treeline, the trail continues its slow ascent up the mountain.
 More and more, the summit looms larger.
-Once you get to treeline, you are left with two miles of hiking.
+Once you get to the treeline, you are left with two miles of hiking.
 The uninhibited view allows you to see a bit of the development at the top.
 Also, you can see the path of the trail to a large extent.
-The trail does become harder at this point and with a half mile to go, you hit a stretch known as the 16 Golden Stairs.
+The trail does become harder at this point, and with a half-mile to go, you hit a stretch known as the 16 Golden Stairs.
 Indeed it is the steepest section of the entire length.
 They are not actual stairs, nor are they golden.
-Instead it is a series of steep switchbacks through a boulder field that does not provide an opportunity to take a shortcut.
-The footing is precarious and following the tail is sometimes challenging as the path is over rocks and not well worn turf.
-The saving grace of the Golden Stairs, is that there are usually a considerable number of people on top (that got to the summit by way of a motorized vehicle) and you can easily see people and hear voices, providing reassurance that you are almost done.
+Instead, it is a series of steep switchbacks through a boulder field that does not provide an opportunity to take a shortcut.
+The footing is precarious, and following the trail is sometimes challenging as the path is over rocks and not well-worn turf.
+The saving grace of the Golden Stairs is that there are usually a considerable number of people on top (that got to the summit by way of a motorized vehicle), and you can easily see people and hear voices, providing reassurance that you are almost done.

 If you opt for a third day, as we did, day three would be a relatively easy day.
 For us, we spent a second night at Barr Camp.
 On day three, we started with our provided breakfast, then hiked the remaining six miles down to our car in Manitou Springs.

 Manitou Springs is a beautiful little mountain town that actually lives up to its name.
 There are 18 public natural springs, each with a little different mix of minerals providing distinctive tastes.
 If you like going on a treasure hunt, one can easily spend a couple of hours searching for these natural curiosities, each one with a fascinating backstory.
 The town has its share of gift/souvenir shops, plus an ample array of restaurants.
 Exploring the town is a great way to cap off your visit once you leave the mountain.